 The clit can be really sensitive for some women, especially when un-aroused so it’s a good idea to build up from indirect stimulation towards direct stimulation over time.

 The clit can actually become engorged with blood as her arousal levels rise, and will be easier to find under the clitoral hood as she becomes more and more turned on.

 Make sure you use plenty of lube or saliva to stimulate the clit and reduce friction uncomfort.
 Women can have separate clitoral and g-spot orgasms (or both together.)

 Many women like the feel of a vibrator on the clit or a light quick action with a finger or tongue.
 Some women go crazy when you suck on their clit (aka learn to eat pussy well.)

-"NEW:Secret Little Device Causes Even The Most 'Non-Orgasmic' Women To Shudder With Pleasure"
+NEW: "Magic Finger Technique" Causes Even The Most 'Non-Orgasmic' Women To Shudder With Pleasure...

 The clitoral hood folds over the clit to protect it.
 Some women are so sensitive that they prefer their clit to be stimulated through the clitoral hood, while other women like direct clit stimulation.

 To expose the clit from under the hood, lightly push upwards on the skin just above the vagina.